Waimea-OBrownrigg/level-2-programming-assessment/docs/test-plan.md

 ### Test Data To Use

-First I'll input some player names and see if it can print them back at me, then I'll make a yes or no question asking if they want to see the rules, then print a different thing depending on the answer.
+First I'll input some player names and see if it can print them back at me, then I'll try answering a yes/no question with more than one letter, and finally, I need to check whether the yes/no question outputs the right response based on the player input.

 ### Expected Test Result